SenseNet/sensenet/src/nuget/readme.txt

     .\snadmin install-services dataSource:. initialCatalog:sensenet

 6. Update your Razor views (you can do this later at any time).
-   If you use the built-in HtmlHelper.ActionLink method to render actions (as it is the case with the default project templates), you have to replace those calls in your .cshtml files with a new extension method added by this package:
+   If you use the built-in @Html.ActionLink method to render actions (as it is the case with the default project templates), you have to replace those calls in your .cshtml files with a new extension method added by this package:

-   HtmlHelper.MvcActionLink
+   @Html.MvcActionLink

    (the parameters are the same, only the method name changes)